skp828713/git-demo/README.txt

 git commit -m

 git commit -am -- this is add all the added/modified files and commit the changes to Git repository

+git status -- this will give add/modified file details and commit status